FranciscoDA/ps2mcfs/README.md

  * utimens
  * create
  * write
+ * rmdir
+ * unlink

-The implemented operations allow basic read/write commands: mkdir, touch, cat, less, etc. However, writes are not persistent in the sense that changes are lost when the filesystem is unmounted.
-It's not yet possible to remove files or directories.
+The implemented operations allow basic read/write commands: mkdir, touch, cat, less, rm, etc. However, writes are not persistent in the sense that changes are lost when the filesystem is unmounted.

 Also, some filesystem status considerations:
  * access times are missing (they're not supported by the filesystem specification).
 Files will show as being last accessed in Jan 1st of 1970